yamltube/yamltube/README.md

-# YamlTube: Manage your YouTube Playlists in Yaml
+# YamlTube: YouTube Playlists in Yaml

 Fork this repo to manage your YouTube playlists in YAML on GitHub.